statamic/v2-docs/content/collections/kb/running-above-webroot.md

 While things like `.htaccess` and `nginx.conf` files can ensure important files aren't accessible, it's always possible that those things are forgotten or misconfigured.
-Taking the extra step to place the folders out of reach entirely will give you that additional piece of mind.
+Taking the extra step to place the folders out of reach entirely will give you that additional peace of mind.

 **tl;dr** [Here's a summary of the steps](#summary).